abanskota/t81_577_data_science/weekly_materials/week12/docs/model-as-a-service.md

 app = Flask(__name__)
 ```

-Now add a function to predict that takes the input for Boston housing models and return the prediction.
-At this point, I realize that I should have picked only few important variables to avoid a lot of coding here.
-Anayway, this function will act as an enpoint of the API we are going to built.
+Now add a function to predict that takes the input for Boston housing models and return the prediction.This function will act as an endpoint of the API we are going to built.

 ``` python
 import numpy as np